Built for agents. Built for humans.

 // live demo

 Drop a card.
-Watch a feature ship.
+Split it.
+Watch features ship.

-Backlog 3
+Backlog 4

 Planned 0